Widders Genealogies of Difference

 never reaches the nomadic distribution of singularities in an

-the same genealogy of Hegels conceptual
+genealogy of Hegels conceptual difference.
+Only

-difference.
-Only Univocity includes the immediacy of the
+Univocity includes the immediacy of the sub-representative.

-sub-representative.
-Difference as intensity relates different to
+Difference as intensity relates different to different

-differences.
+immediately.
 DR117,

 difference must immediately